Support Lalouet, a wellness shop born out of a struggle

 Why make a donation?

-Every contribution, however small, makes a difference and helps to improve the lives of patients.
-By taking part in this fundraising campaign, you are :
+Every contribution, however small, makes a difference and helps improve patients’ lives.
+By taking part in this fundraising campaign, you:

-- Help to improve the quality of life of patients by financing adapted equipment and improvements to their environment.
+- Help improve patients’ quality of life by funding suitable equipment and adaptations to their environment.

-- Support the recognition of fibromyalgia and contribute to its treatment.
+- Support the recognition of fibromyalgia and contribute to its management.

-- Help fund crucial research into understanding fibromyalgia and finding more effective treatments.
+- Help fund crucial research to understand fibromyalgia and find more effective treatments.

 Why Donate?